IsTired/3AM-Tunes-Issues/README.md

-# 3AM-Tunes-Issues
+# 3AM-Tunes-Issues/Suggestions
 If there are any issues on the bot report them here!

-# How To structure:
+# How To structure an issue:
 Just ctrl + c this into an issue

 Issue: